What We Believe

 Genesis 1:26-27, Genesis 5:1, Exodus 31:3, Exodus 35:31, Psalm 139:13-16, Acts 17:28, 1 Corinthians 11:7, Colossians 3:10, James 3:9

 The tragic result is that every human being thereafter was plunged into sin and death in Adam.
-By nature and choice we all embrace sin as He did.
-We are all born both beautiful but broken because we are all marred, and contorted by sin.
-This doesn’t mean that we are as bad as could possibly be.
-But it does mean that every part of our being is affected and infected by sin.
-Sin messed everything up.
+By nature and choice, we all embrace sin as He did.
+We are all born both beautiful and broken because we are all marred, and contorted by sin.
+This doesn’t mean that we are as bad as we could possibly be, but it does mean that every part of our being is affected and infected by sin.
+Sin injured everything.

-As if it weren’t bad enough that sin hurt our humanness, the creation itself was cracked.
+As if it weren’t bad enough that sin harmed our humanness, the creation itself was cracked.
 The cosmos were corrupted when we sank into sin.
 (Romans 8:19-21).
-It’s because of this that this day we feel the affects of sin all around us and within us.
+We feel the effects of sin both within us and all around us.
 When relationships hurt, when our bodies break, when things fall apart we feel it: The Fall of Man.